Luis Enrique: Reception

-Messi described Luis Enrique as one of the two best managers he has played for, the other being Guardiola.
-While Guardiola maintains that though he has played against many great footballing sides as a manager, Luis Enrique's Barcelona and Jürgen Klopp's Liverpool were the best he has ever faced.
+Messi described Luis Enrique as one of the two best managers he played for, the other being Guardiola.
+While Guardiola maintained that though he took on many great footballing sides as a head coach, Enrique's Barcelona and Jürgen Klopp's Liverpool were the best he ever faced.

-In comparing the managers he has played for, Spain international Alcântara said, "[Luis Enrique] has the analytical positioning of Pep [and] the aggressiveness of Klopp" while also praising Luis Enrique's communication skills in conveying his footballing ideas.
+In comparing the coaches he played for, Spain international Alcântara said, "[Luis Enrique] has the analytical positioning of Pep [and] the aggressiveness of Klopp" while also praising Enrique's communication skills in conveying his footballing ideas.
+He was regarded as one of the best managers in the world of his era.

+Relations with journalists

+Luis Enrique had a strained relationship with journalists.

 Endorsements

 Luis Enrique was sponsored by sportswear company Nike, and appeared in commercials for the brand.
 In a global advertising campaign in the run-up to the 2002 World Cup in South Korea and Japan, he starred in a "Secret Tournament" commercial (branded "Scorpion KO") directed by Terry Gilliam, appearing alongside footballers such as Luís Figo, Thierry Henry, Hidetoshi Nakata, Roberto Carlos, Ronaldinho, Ronaldo and Totti, with former player Eric Cantona the tournament "referee".